Print this page

-Reasons for choosing San Casciano in Val di Pesa
+Top reasons for choosing San Casciano in Val di Pesa

 The village has some good restaurants, pubs, bars and pizzerias.
 Several shops sell local products, like groceries, butchers, pastry shops, bakeries and a big supermarket by Coop.
+Many events are scheduled through all the year.

 You will also find all the services you need: banks with ATM, a post office, pharmacies.